aunnnn/ViewElements_Old/README.md

 }
 ```
 **IMPORTANT:** In `override func render() -> StackProps `, it looks like you can do what React does, returning arbitrary elements based on props state.
 However, this framework actually clears the `UIView` and rebuild them.
 So it's not really performant!

+## Known Issues
+These are issues I don't know how to fix yet:
+- Stretchy header with first hanging section header
+  - Because the (first) section header **strickly** respects `tableView.contentInset` to know where it should stick, when the stretchy header shrinks or moves up, it lefts the empty gap between them.

 ## Limitations
 This framework is (at the moment) suitable for creating static pages, e.g. not much animations/interactions on the content.